boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    could be instantiated either on the compute, hosting mobile network functions ({{figure-13}}, left hand side), or within the cloud infrastructure itself (e.g., on the top of the rack or leaf switch within cloud IP fabric ({{figure-13}}, right hand side)).
-On the local segment connected to ETN packets are already MPLS encapsulated (or MPLSoUDP encapsulated, if cloud or compute infrastructure doesn't support native MPLS encapsulation).
+On the local segment connected to ETN, packets are already MPLS encapsulated (or MPLSoUDP encapsulated, if cloud or compute infrastructure doesn't support native MPLS encapsulation).
 Therefore, the PE uses neither a VLAN nor an IP address for slice